daveboulden/gp-basic-songchooser/README.md

 If you wish to clone the repository and track your own changes to the code, you will need [Git](https://git-scm.com/).

-If hosting your repo on GitHub, then the file `.github/workflows/build.yaml` will initiate a build of both the Mac and Windows extensions upon eacxh commit to your repo.
+If hosting your repo on GitHub, then the file `.github/workflows/build.yaml` will initiate a build of both the Mac and Windows extensions upon each commit to your repo.

 ### Installation